fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Restart-ServiceFabricNode.md

 ```

 ### -CreateFabricDump
-Indicates that the Service Fabric node creates a process dump for Fabric.exe.
+Indicates that a process dump should be created for Fabric.exe on specified node.

 ```yaml
 Type: SwitchParameter